CTI BioPharma Corp. (CTIC) Shares Down Despite Recent Market Volatility

 Conclusion

 In conclusion, CTI BioPharma Corp.
-(CTIC) has had a mixed performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+(CTIC) has had a bad performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.